codeformuenster/muenster-jetzt/backend/README.md

    Optionally, these variables and credentials can be changed.
 But development will work without any change, too.
 2. Start database: `docker-compose up -d db`
 3. Migrate your database: `./backend/manage.py migrate`
-4. Crawl events and store them in the database: `./backend/manage.py crawl`
+4. Crawl events and store them in the database: `./backend/manage.py crawl [crawler_name]`
 5. Start the API: `./backend/manage.py runserver 0.0.0.0:8000`

 ### DEPRECATED ALTERNATIVE: Develop in a container